AliceO2Group/WebUi/docs/tutorial/time-server.md

 httpServer.addStaticPath('./public');
 ```

-Next step define of HTTP POST path (accessible by `/api/getDate`) which provides current time.
+Next step defines of HTTP POST path (accessible by `/api/getDate`) which provides current time.
 ```js
 httpServer.post('/getDate', (req, res) => {
   res.json({date: new Date()});
 });
 ```

-The other way of communicating with the server is WebSocket protocol.
+The other way of communicating with the server is the WebSocket protocol.
 It allows to work in request-reply mode or broadcast the data to all connected clients.
-The code below will start pushing the time every 100ms as a "server-date" message when server receives "stream-date" command from a client.
+The code below will start pushing the current time every 100ms as a "server-date" message when server receives "stream-date" command from a client.
 If the command is received once again it will stop the updates.

 ```js
 const wsServer = new WebSocket(httpServer);